 The manufacturer accepts no liability for damage caused by incorrectly performed compressed air cleaning.
-You must observe the following rules without fail when you use compressed air to clean out the delivery line:
+You must observe the following rules without fail when you use compressed air to clean out delivery line systems:

 - Individual pipes and short pipe runs up to 10 m in length must not be blown through with compressed air.
-There is a risk of accident from rebound. - Only blow out delivery lines that have the same nominal diameter throughout their length.
-Reducer pipes must be drained and flushed out by hand. - No delivery or end hoses may be fitted at the end of the delivery line.
+There is a risk of accident from rebound. - Only blow out delivery line systems that have the same nominal diameter throughout their length.
+Reducer pipes must be drained and flushed out by hand. - At the end of the delivery line system, the end hose/end hose combination must be removed.

-- A catch basket must be fastened at the end of the delivery line and a wash-out adaptor must be fitted on the head of the delivery line.
+- A catch basket must be fastened at the end of the delivery line system and a wash-out adaptor must be fitted at the start of the delivery line system.
 The catch basket and washout adaptor must fit the delivery line system. - The concrete must be able to flow freely from the end of the delivery line. - There must be no persons present within the danger zone around the delivery line, at the end of the delivery line and, in particular, in front of the opening in the catch basket. - Care must be taken to ensure that any concrete that might be expelled from the catch basket cannot injure anybody or cause any damage. - The wash-out adaptor must be fitted with a separate, large dump cock and a pressure gauge. - The pressure gauge must be kept under constant observation during the cleaning process.
 The pressure in the delivery line must be rapidly dumped via the dump cock in the event of a sudden drop in pressure (concrete column exiting from the end of the line) or increase in pressure (risk of blockage). - The sponge ball or the plug used to push the concrete out must be sufficiently dense that the air does not pass through it into the concrete.
-In addition, the delivery line must be sealed to the rear when the sponge ball or plug is caught in the catch basket. - Only work on the delivery line (particularly when opening the delivery line) if it has been depressurised.
-Make sure that the compressed air has been dumped completely. - The dump cock must be opened in such a way that no-one can be injured by concrete residue that might be expelled from the dump cock. - Separate delivery lines that are cleaned with compressed air must be securely fastened so that they cannot move uncontrollably. - If continuing distribution systems (e.g. rotary distributors), gate valves or other delivery line elements are connected to the delivery line, they must be secured in such a way that they cannot move uncontrollably. - Ensure that any elbows on the end of the delivery line are removed in the case of rotary distributors.
+In addition, the delivery line must be sealed to the rear when the sponge ball or plug is caught in the catch basket. - Only work on delivery line systems (particularly when opening the delivery line) if these have been depressurised.
+Make sure that the compressed air has been dumped completely. - The dump cock must be opened in such a way that no-one can be injured by concrete residue that might be expelled from the dump cock. - Separate delivery line systems that are cleaned with compressed air must be securely fastened so that they cannot move uncontrollably. - If continuing distribution systems (e.g. rotary distributors), gate valves or other delivery line elements are connected to the delivery line systems, they must be secured in such a way that they cannot move uncontrollably. - Ensure that any elbows on the end of the delivery line are removed in the case of rotary distributors.